convexsoft/AITIP/README.md

 For information inequalities involving more than a handful of random variables, it is tedious and sometimes infeasible to construct the proof or disproof by hand, and our web service automates this process.
 It can also be used as an educational tool for teaching and learning Information Theory.

-For the technical details, please refer to our paper [Scalable Automated Proving of Information Theoretic Inequalities with Proximal Algorithms](https://ieeexplore.ieee.org/abstract/document/8849799) published in IEEE ISIT 2019.
-The work is also accepted in IEEE Transactions on Information Theory in March, 2020.
+For the technical details, please refer to our paper [Proving and Disproving Information Inequalities: Theory and Scalable Algorithms](https://ieeexplore.ieee.org/document/9044774) accepted to IEEE Transactions on Information Theory.

 ## Installation